Bristol's Yervoy, alone or in combo, improves melanoma results: studies

 "If this survival data is confirmed in Phase III trials, it's unprecedented.
 This is really exciting data," said Dr. Mario Sznol, a professor of medicine at Yale Cancer Center in New Haven, Connecticut, and the study's lead investigator.

+Having 80 percent of advanced melanoma patients alive at two years "is almost unheard of," Sznol said in a telephone interview.

-Among the 17 patients who received the two drug doses that Bristol chose to test in its larger, later stage trials the two-year survival rate was 88 percent.
+Among the 17 patients in the study who received the two drug doses that Bristol chose to test in its larger, later stage trials the two-year survival rate was 88 percent.

 Seventeen percent of patients in the study had a complete response, or no detectable cancer.
 Sznol expects that number to rise.
 Immunotherapy results often improve over time as the immune system learns to fight the disease.